KOTV-DT: Program preemptions and deferrals

 Since its 1949 sign-on, KOTV has periodically preempted or given tape-delayed clearances to some CBS programs to air local, syndicated or special event programs.
-Between September 1985 and August 1993, KOTV was one of several CBS stations to preempt the network's late night lineup, opting to air syndicated sitcom and drama reruns in place of the CBS Late Movie / CBS Late Night and Crimetime After Primetime blocks and the short-lived Pat Sajak Show.
+Between September 1985 and August 1993, KOTV was one of several CBS stations to preempt the network's late night lineup, opting to air syndicated sitcom and drama reruns in place of The CBS Late Movie / CBS Late Night and Crimetime After Primetime blocks and the short-lived Pat Sajak Show.
 (Independent station KGCT-TV carried the CBS late night block from September 1987 until it temporarily ceased operations in February 1990.)
-In 1987, KOTV declined to air a television adaptation of the trading card line Garbage Pail Kids, citing a growing list of concerns surrounding tie-in cartoons, its heavy violence and its ridicule of the handicapped; this led to the series as a whole being unaired in the United States.

-Upon its August 1993 premiere, KOTV was among a handful of CBS affiliates that received network permission to air the Late Show with David Letterman on a half-hour delay, in order to air syndicated reruns of Designing Women after its 10:00 p.m. newscast; it would give in to airing Letterman in its recommended timeslot in January 1994.
-The station also delayed The Late Late Show—during the entire Tom Snyder and Craig Kilborn runs, and the first six years of Craig Ferguson's tenure—until 12:07 a.m. from the program's September 1995 debut until March 28, 2011, in favor of syndicated sitcom reruns and, later, same-day encores of Inside Edition.
+Upon its August 1993 premiere, KOTV was among a handful of CBS affiliates that received network permission to air the Late Show with David Letterman on a half-hour delay, in order to air syndicated reruns of Designing Women after its 10 p.m. newscast; it would give in to airing Letterman in its recommended timeslot in January 1994.
+The station also delayed The Late Late Show—during the entire Tom Snyder, Craig Kilborn and Craig Ferguson runs, and the first two years of James Corden's tenure—until 12:07 a.m. from the program's January 1995 debut until December 2016, in favor of syndicated sitcom reruns and, later, same-day encores of Inside Edition.